Information updated from the original post date on 6/6/2019.

-Current Alberta Premier Jason Kenney pledged in his campaign to repeal the carbon tax, which served as a catalyst to his victory.
+Current Alberta Premier Jason Kenney pledged in his campaign to repeal the provincial carbon tax, which was a critical factor in his successful election – and he made good on that promise.
 Kenney and his UCP advocates claim that the nation’s efforts to financially penalize fossil fuel consumers have failed to reduce emissions, while simultaneously burdening household income.
-Alberta is Canada’s largest oil producing province and has historically been the nation’s heaviest emitter of greenhouse gasses.
+Alberta is also Canada’s largest oil-producing province and has historically been the nation’s heaviest emitter of greenhouse gasses.

-Members of the legislature officially passed the Carbon Tax Repeal Act on June 4, 2019, just one week after the bill was first introduced.
+Members of the legislature officially passed this Carbon Tax Repeal Act on June 4, 2019, just one week after the bill was first introduced.
 Prior to the May 30 date of enforcement, the carbon tax of 30 CAD per metric ton (MT) of carbon added 8.03 CAD ¢/liter for diesel in Alberta.
-Though this tax is now legally removed, the federal government’s carbon backstop price of 20 CAD per MT of carbon – approximately 5.37 CAD ¢/liter for diesel – will kick in, since Alberta is now considered non-compliant with the nation’s carbon requirements, as laid out in the Pan-Canadian Framework.
+Though this tax has been legally removed on the provincial level, the mandatory carbon backstop price will be applied by the Canadian federal government in response.